Generic Name: Obeticholic Acid (oh bet i KOE lik AS id)

 - Do not share your drugs with others and do not take anyone else's drugs.

-- Some drugs may have another patient information leaflet.
-Check with your pharmacist.
-If you have any questions about obeticholic acid, please talk with your doctor, nurse, pharmacist, or other health care provider.
+- This medicine comes with an extra patient fact sheet called a Medication Guide.
+Read it with care.
+Read it again each time obeticholic acid is refilled.
+If you have any questions about obeticholic acid, please talk with the doctor, pharmacist, or other health care provider.

 More about obeticholic acid